 Son of George Joicey of Backworth.
 Coal owner of mines in the Tanfield and Beamish area and MP for North Durham.
 Founded a coal company with his younger brother James in 1831.

 Middlesbrough-born footballer and TV presenter.
 Born to a father from Sierra Leone.
 His career has included stints with Brentford, Swindon Town, Stoke City and Leeds United as well as his home town club of Middlesbrough.
-Once played football for the Royal Navy.
+He once played football for the Royal Navy.

 Local Hero, Sultan of Swing

 Musician, lead singer, songwriter and guitarist with rock group Dire Straits.
-Born in Glasgow to a Hungarian-Jewish father and a mother from Blyth, Knopfler was raised in the North East from the age of 7 and educated in Gosforth, Newcastle.
-Tyneside would provide inspiration for several songs, with lyrics that mention the Spanish City at Whitley Bay and the Dog Leap Stairs on Newcastle quayside.
+Born in Glasgow to a Hungarian-Jewish father and a mother from Blyth, Knopfler was raised in the North East from the age of 7 and educated in Gosforth, Newcastle upon Tyne.
+Tyneside would provide inspiration for several songs of his songs, with lyrics that mention the Spanish City at Whitley Bay and the Dog Leap Stairs on Newcastle quayside.
 Notable hits have included Romeo and Juliet, Tunnel of Love, So Far Away, Walk of Life and Sultans of Swing.
-One of the biggest hits was the 1985 track Money for Nothing featuring a vocal contribution from fellow Geordie Sting.
-The Dire Straits album Brothers in Arms, on which the track featured, was the first CD to sell over a million copies and eventually rising to over 30 million.
-Knopfler composed the score and the theme tune Going Home for the movie Local Hero adopted as a match day anthem by Newcastle United FC.
+One of the biggest hits was the 1985 track Money for Nothing featuring a vocal contribution from fellow Geordie, Sting.
+The Dire Straits album Brothers in Arms, on which the track featured, was the first ever CD to sell over a million copies and sales eventually rose to over 30 million.
+Knopfler composed the score and the theme tune Going Home for the movie Local Hero, later adopted as the match day anthem by Newcastle United FC.